 Amethyst’s Color

 Amethysts are a type of quartz often found in geodes amidst cooled lava.
 Amethyst ranges in color from pale lilac to deep reddish purple.
-It receives its purple colors from the presence of iron and natural irradiation under Earth’s surface.
+It receives its purple colors from the presence of iron and natural irradiation under the Earth’s surface.
 Gems can show color zoning with both uneven color distribution and color bands.

-A number of treatments can change the color of an amethyst.
+Several treatments can change the color of an amethyst.
 Those gems, though, are no longer considered amethyst, but rather just a different colored quartz variety.
 Amethyst can be heated to colors like yellow, green, blue, and red-orange.

 Meanings, Symbolism, and Folklore

-- The word “amethyst” is derived from the Greek word amethystos, meaning “not drunk” or “a remedy for drunkenness.”
-The Ancient Greeks believed a person could drink all night and remain sober if they had an amethyst on their person.
+• The Ancient Greeks believed a person could drink all night and remain sober if they had an amethyst on their person.

-- Renaissance Europeans believed it calmed lovers overrun by passion.
+• Renaissance Europeans believed it calmed lovers overrun by passion.

-- According to Christian lore, the colors of an amethyst referenced the wounds and suffering of Jesus and it was used to aid in healing wounds.
+• According to Christian lore, the colors of an amethyst referenced the wounds and suffering of Jesus, and it was used to aid in healing wounds.

-- For those who celebrate a February birthday, amethyst is a symbol of personal empowerment and inner strength.
+• For those who celebrate a February birthday, amethyst is a symbol of personal empowerment and inner strength.

-- St. Valentine, the patron of love, is said to have worn an amethyst ring carved with the image of cupid.
+• St. Valentine, the patron of love, is said to have worn an amethyst ring carved with the image of Cupid.

-- Camillo Leonardi, an Italian astronomer and astrologer, wrote that amethyst quickens intelligence and rids you of evil thoughts.
+• Camillo Leonardi, an Italian astronomer and astrologer, wrote that amethyst quickens intelligence and rids you of evil thoughts.

-- It was once believed that rubbing a moistened amethyst on a pimple would cure them.
+• It was once believed that rubbing a moistened amethyst on a pimple would cure them.

-- Amethyst is given to celebrate a couple’s sixth wedding anniversary.
+• Amethyst is given to celebrate a couple’s sixth wedding anniversary.

-- A dream of receiving an amethyst as a gift brings good luck.
+• A dream of receiving an amethyst as a gift brings good luck.

-- A dream of giving an amethyst means you forgive the recipient.
+• A dream of giving an amethyst means you forgive the recipient.

 History of Amethyst